AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Methods

-Figure~\ref{fig:match_ratio_simi} shows the strong correlation between cosine similarity in Equation~\ref{eq:cosimi} and match ratio, as described in Equation~\ref{eq:match_ratio}, for each $I^q$ and $I^r$ pair.
-The number in parentheses of each subplot is the Pearson correlation coefficient (PCC)~\cite{pearson1895vii} and Spearman correlation coefficient (SRC)~\cite{myers2013research} ranges from -1 to 1.
-A larger PCC value indicates a stronger linear positive correlation, while SRC values close to 1 suggest a strong positive monotonic relationship.
-We opt to use the match ratio instead of the absolute number of matches in our analysis, as some query images exhibit textureless regions with fewer feature points, yielding only a few matches even when highly similar images are retrieved.
-Utilizing a match ratio from 0 to 1 provides a more meaningful measure.
+Figure~\ref{fig:match_ratio_simi} shows the strong correlation between cosine similarity in Equation~\ref{eq:cosimi} and \textit{match ratio}, as described in Equation~\ref{eq:match_ratio}, for each $I^q$ and $I^r$ pair.
+The number in parentheses of each subplot is the Pearson correlation coefficient (PCC)~\cite{pearson1895vii} and Spearman correlation coefficient (SRC)~\cite{myers2013research}, both ranging from -1 to 1.
+A larger PCC value indicates a stronger linear positive correlation, while an SRC value close to 1 suggests a strong positive monotonic relationship.
+We opt to use the \textit{match ratio} instead of the absolute number of matches in our analysis, as some query images exhibit textureless regions with fewer feature points, yielding only a few matches even when highly similar images are retrieved.
+Utilizing a \textit{match ratio} from 0 to 1 provides a more meaningful measure.
 Our analysis incorporates three distinct IR models (AP-GeM, NetVLAD, and EigenPlaces).
-AP-GeM and NetVLAD serve as representative IR models in the visual localisation pipeline~\cite{sarlin2022lamar,sarlin2019coarse,humenberger2022investigating}, and EigenPlaces is the SOTA IR model in place recognition task.
-A strong positive correlation between match ratio and similarity is observed for all three IR models across three different datasets.
+AP-GeM and NetVLAD serve as representative IR models in the visual localisation pipeline~\cite{sarlin2022lamar,sarlin2019coarse,humenberger2022investigating}.
+A strong positive correlation between \textit{match ratio} and similarity is observed for all three IR models across three different datasets.
 Therefore, if a query image can find very similar images, then a small number of retrieved images can contribute enough matches for pose estimation.
 For queries that have difficulty finding similar images, we need more retrieved images.
-We also posit that the measure of match ratio and similarity can offer novel insights into the research on the correlation between the performance of classical landmark retrieval or place recognition tasks and the performance of visual localisation.